nturcinovic/client-server-CPP-implementation/README.md

 ## Usage

-The system supports the following commands:
+The client supports the following commands:

 - `CONNECT <port> <client name>`: Connects the client to the server on the specified port with a given name.
 - `DISCONNECT`: Disconnects the client from the server.